akobr/strong-beaver/README.md

 > Everything is implemented with the main focus on **extensibility** and **flexibility**.

 The heart of the framework is **Dependency Injection with IoC container** which is realised by simple interface **IContainer**.
 This abstraction is here not just to allow us to use any container but mostly for forcing us to use it only for storing *services*, *stores*, *providers* and *factories*, because all registered types are singletons by default and the interface is purposefully simple and lightweight.
 If no concrete container is specified the **SimpleIoc** container from [MVVM Light Toolkit](http://www.mvvmlight.net/) will be used.
 We are recommending to use [Register-Resolve-Release](http://blog.ploeh.dk/2010/09/29/TheRegisterResolveReleasepattern/) (RRR or 3R) pattern with single [Composition root](http://blog.ploeh.dk/2011/07/28/CompositionRoot/).
+Our IoC container is simplified to very thin facility to register and receive singleton based on type or string key.
+Anything else shouldn't be needed and if so then a new factory or provider should be created and register with the container.

-The main concept is about **services**, which should be registered in global service provider and for less coupling, they can communicate through a shared **message bus**.
+The main concept is about **services**, which should be registered in service provider and for less coupling, they can communicate through a shared **message bus**.
 The services itself and their message bus can be accessible via facade **ServiceProvider**.
-Respectively each layer is realised by own provider with main object type, e.g. the view model layer contains many **ViewModels** and **ViewModelProvider**.
+Respectively each layer is realised by own provider with main object type, e.g. the view model layer contains many top level **ViewModels** and **ViewModelProvider**.

 With a problem of *data caching* or *in-memory storage* can help the concept of **stores**.
 A store can cache, handle *life-time* and *destruction of stored objects*.
 Stores are designed to manage objects which are necessary during runtime.
-Communication between them and layer of persistent storage should be realised by service(s).
+Communication between them and a layer of persistent storage should be realised by service(s).

 For better code management and low coupling, we are recommending to use [strategy pattern](https://en.wikipedia.org/wiki/Strategy_pattern) as much as possible.
 We are even splitting this pattern into more detailed cases.
 The first one we called same like pattern itself, therefore **strategy** and should be used as *a pure unit of work*, all calls of *an executive method* are independent, when *an executive method* is called again the next run can't be affected by previous one(s).
-The Second case is when you need behaviour with state or any type of longer lifetime, but only per an instance of an object, in this case we call it **manager**.
+The Second case is when you need behaviour with state or any type of longer lifetime, but only per one instance of an object, in this case we call it **manager**.
 The *singleton* strategy (stateful or stateless) which can be used in many places in the system is realised by already spoken **service** concept.

 > We are working on concepts of generic **Behaviours** and **States** of any object but mainly used for UI components.